10 Premium Investment Immigration Programs for UHNWIs

 A small island in the English Channel off the coast of Normandy, Jersey, offers a unique and premium program for investment immigration.

-The island is both a quiet and beautiful tourist destination as well as a leading offshore financial centre, making it an ideal place to mix business and pleasure.
+The island is both a quiet and beautiful tourist destination and a leading offshore financial centre, making it an ideal place to mix business and pleasure.

 That said, it’s one of the fastest countries to process your application, and your family can come along under the same investment sum.

-For all the details on how to make the investment, check out our Ultimate Guide for Jersey.
+For all the details on how to make the investment, check out our ultimate guide to Jersey residency by investment.

 The Global Investor Programme (GIP) is the primary pathway for individuals seeking permanent residency in Singapore through substantial investments.